 Come with me as I continue my journey!

 Fair warning: if you’ve never played Riven, there are spoilers ahead!

 Tomorrow is Father’s Day, so I made my Dad a little gift: the ghosts Blinky, Pinky, Inky, and Clyde from Pac-Man.
 Check the Gallery to see pics!

 I love nature and am a proud Canadian, born and raised in Calgary.
 Cyan is my favorite color.
 Steak, nachos, and jumbo sour keys FTW.
-I enjoy gaming, writing, and photography.
-Plus drawing and coding websites.
+I enjoy gaming, writing, crochet, and photography.
+Drawing?
+Coding websites?
 Editing?
 Camping?
 Fishing?
 Reading?
-Crochet?
 Aquariums?
 Yes, those too.
 I probably have too many hobbies.

 Worth A Look

 Having fun with ColorMe while waiting (and waiting and waiting) for my plane to board… https://t.co/pX8BPYN3Pd

 - EDU 2017 Pod Pal: The Winner Is… 7 August 2017